Arterial roads in metropolitan Phoenix: Ellsworth Road

 Ellsworth Road is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
 The highway extends from Hunt Highway in Queen Creek to Usery Pass Road, north of Mesa.

-Ellsworth Road begins in Queen Creek, at the western terminus of Hunt Highway, For over two miles, the highway continues and north of Chandler Heights Road, the highway breaks into two different roads, Ellsworth Loop Road and Ellsworth Road, Ellsworth Loop Road continues as a six-lane highway for almost two miles, passing through Queen Creek Marketplace, where Ellsworth Road is now a two-lane highway and passes through Queen Creek Historical Town Hall and Founders' Park, both roads also provide entrances for the Queen Creek Library.
+Ellsworth Road begins in Queen Creek, at the western terminus of Hunt Highway, For over two miles, the highway continues, passing Pegasus Airpark.
+North of Chandler Heights Road, the highway breaks into two different roads, Ellsworth Loop Road and Ellsworth Road, Ellsworth Loop Road continues as a six-lane highway for almost two miles, passing through Queen Creek Marketplace, where Ellsworth Road is now a two-lane highway and passes through Queen Creek Historical Town Hall and Founders' Park, both roads also provide entrances for the Queen Creek Library.
 Ellsworth Road continues until Walnut Road, which acts as a connecting point for the two roads where Ellsworth Loop Road turns back into Ellsworth Road.

 Ellsworth Road continues in Queen Creek for another mile, and enters Mesa after passing Germann Road, where it continues as a four-lane highway.
 It passes by Bell Bank Park and intersects with Arizona State Route 24 (SR 24; Gateway Freeway).
 Ellsworth Road continues and has a diamond interchange with U.S. Route 60 (Superstition Freeway).
-After six more miles, Ellsworth Road ends and continues as Usery Pass Road.
+After six more miles, Ellsworth Road ends and continues as Usery Pass Road to Bush Highway.

 Empire Boulevard

 Empire Boulevard is an east–west arterial road in the southeastern part of the Phoenix metropolitan area.
-It begins at Hawes Road in Queen Creek, and continues east, passing Pegasus Airpark.
+It begins at Hawes Road in Queen Creek.
+To the west, the road continues as Hunt Highway.
+Empire Boulevard runs east, passing Pegasus Airpark.
 At Gary Road, the highway transitions into San Tan Valley, where the road continues in a neighborhood, ending at Gantzel Road.

 It begins at the eastern terminus of Riggs Road at the Gary Road / Rittenhouse Road intersection in Queen Creek.
 The highway continues solely in Queen Creek for one mile, and after reaching Gantzel Road, the highway stays on the Queen Creek-San Tan Valley borderline for one more mile.
 At Kenworthy Road, the highway transitions solely in San Tan Valley, where it stays for two more miles.